Zipporah at the inn

-Zipporah at the inn is the name given to an episode alluded to in three verses of the Book of Exodus.
-This much-debated passage is one of the more perplexing conundrums of the Torah.
+Zipporah at the Inn is the name given to an episode alluded to in three verses in the 4th chapter of the Book of Exodus.
+The much-debated passage is one of the more perplexing conundrums of the Torah due to ambiguous references through pronouns and phrases with unclear designations.
+Various translations of the Bible have sought to make the section clearer through a restructuring of the sentences with a more indirect, yet more straightforward, interpretation.

 Passage

-The verses in question are Exodus 4:24–26, the context is Moses, his wife Zipporah and their son Gershom reaching an inn on their way from Midian to Egypt to announce the plagues to the Pharaoh:
+The story of Zipporah at the Inn occurs through Exodus 4:24–26, when Moses, his wife Zipporah and their son Gershom reach an inn on their way to Egypt.
+Moses and his family have been tasked to travel from Midian to announce the plagues to the Pharaoh, but are interrupted by the Lord: